Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Writing Project Proposals.md

 When you write a proposal for your project, these six sections help us all clarify, standardize and simplify the submission process.
 Would you like someone to guide you?
 Would you like to guide?

+We want a group into which to submit these proposals.
+This group may need to pass a submission onto a more specific group.
+For now we will hold onto these proposals.

 ## Need
 Describe the issue that needs to be resolved or problem that needs a solution.
 Is it a thing to be added or to be removed?